 You’re so right.
 JY is the perfect example of a player who was a terrific center fielder but seemed ready for AAA due to his poor batting record.
 A new coaching staff, and voila’…a well-rounded player.
 Couldn’t happen to a nicer guy.

 My takeaway is just how much the new coaching staff and all the supporting technology and analytics must be impacting what we are seeing on the field from the team as a whole.
 The improvements we are seeing not just from last year but as the season progresses are so apparent.
-Also, scoop of the day was Alexa with intel on the guy in the Aussie short who caught Mead’s HR…
+Also, scoop of the day was Alexa with intel on the guy in the Aussie shirt who caught Mead’s HR…

 A great team win.
 And just what the bullpen needed.